xts/tsc/README.md

 See [`src/Core/Compiler.hs`](../main/src/Core/Compiler.hs) for the pipeline.

-See [`src/Core/Prelude/prelude.scm`](../main/src/Prelude/prelude.scm) for functions available to programs.
+See [`src/Core/Prelude/prelude.scm`](../main/src/Core/Prelude/prelude.scm) for non-primitive functions available to programs.

 The heap, stack, and code all use units of 64-bit words.